Cattus Island Park: Cattus ownership to present

-Park Ecosystems
+Park ecosystems

-One ecosystem, located in Cattus Island Park, is a maritime upland forest, which consists mostly of oak trees and pine trees, such as the pitch pine and the shortleaf pine.
+Cattus Island Park has within it a number of different ecosystems, though a majority is considered a maritime upland forest.
+This forest consists mostly of oak trees and pine trees, such as the pitch pine and the shortleaf pine.
 Even though Cattus Island Park is a maritime forest, within it, one can find many of the same shrubs and animal species that are native to the Pine Barrens.

-The Park also contains freshwater wetlands.
-These wetlands are dominated by hardwood trees such as Red Maple and Swamp Maple, Black Gum, and a wide variety of others.
+The park also contains freshwater wetlands.
+These wetlands are dominated by hardwood trees such as Red Maple, Swamp Maple, Black Gum, and a wide variety of others.
 There are a few small stands of living Atlantic White Cedar located in some of the wetland areas.
 However, in this area, large stands of dead Atlantic white cedar also exist.
 They have been standing dead since the 1930s.
 Prior to the 1930s, the northern part of the Barnegat Bay, where Cattus Island is located, was mainly fresh water.
-After the Point Pleasant Canal was constructed and the Manasquan Inlet improved, saltwater from the ocean infiltrated into the Northern portion of the bay.
+After the Point Pleasant Canal was constructed and the Manasquan Inlet improved, saltwater from the ocean infiltrated the northern portion of the bay.
 As a result, the Atlantic white cedar, which is an obligate freshwater species, was killed.

 Another ecosystem that thrives within the park is a vast track of salt marsh, which contains several species of Spartina grasses.
 It is from these salt marshes that Cattus Island gets part of its name.
 Several times a year the marshes flood as a result of snowmelt, storms, or high tides.
 During the floods, the second bit of upland is completely inaccessible; hence, it becomes an 'island'.